srivalli93/FetchRecipes/README.md

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
 Considering the data doesn't change much often, providing an offline functionality would be do-able with a well-thought out cache implementation from the start of the project.
 Not having that feature might be the weakest part of the project.

+There is also no alert prompt to inform the user if a recipe doesn't have a source URL which I think is a weak part of the project, because that leaves user clueless on why the redirect did not happen